 Tate Enterprises is a direct subsidiary of the Board of Trustees and comprises three divisions: Tate Commerce, Tate Eats and Tate Business.
 Each division is run by a Chief Executive who reports to the Board of Directors of Tate Enterprises, which comprises 10 people (including two Trustees, three external advisors, three Directors of Tate and the two CEOs of Tate Enterprises).

 Government funding is received from the Department of Digital, Culture, Media and Sport (DCMS) and the requirements are laid out in Tate’s management agreement with the department.

 Tate is accountable to the public via Parliament for the services it provides.
 As such, it is required to demonstrate that it is conducting its operations as economically and effectively as possible.

 Tate supplements the grant it receives from the DCMS through other sources, including trading, admissions to temporary exhibitions and fundraising activities.
 Around 70% of our income is raised from non-government sources.

 Tate publishes annual audited financial reports.
-Currently the internal auditors are RSM, and Tate’s external auditor is the National Audit Office with Grant Thornton as the subsidiary company auditors.
+Currently the internal auditors are RSM, and Tate’s external auditor is the National Audit Office with Moore Kingston Smith as the subsidiary company auditors.

 Find out more about Membership of the Sub-Committees of the Board of Trustees who have delegated decision-making authority.